What is opportunity cost and how can we use it to improve our efficiency?

 Opportunity Cost in Ministry

 Many times we don’t count the opportunity cost of doing ministry.
 For every thing we say yes to, we’re forced to say no to something else.
-If I spend $1,000 on an event, obviously, I’ll have $1,000 less to spend on other things.
-Many times we understand this when it comes to money, because we’re all used to having limited financial resources, but we still don’t get it when it comes to time and energy.
+If I spend $10,000 on an event, obviously, I’ll have $10,000 less to spend on other things.
+Many times we understand this when it comes to money because we’re all used to having limited financial resources, but we still don’t get it when it comes to time and energy.

 Think about what your goals are.
 Think about what your organization’s goals are.
 Is everything you do advancing those goals or are you fighting against yourself?
 Many times I find that we’re our own worst enemy.

-By saying yes to launching a ministry tumblr (and the hours and energy that go with it), I’m saying no to developing current social media capabilities, developing leaders, recruiting volunteers, enhancing curriculum, my own personal development, and many other things that ministry requires.
+By saying yes to launching a new ministry social media account (and the hours and energy that go with it), I’m saying no to further developing current social media capabilities, developing leaders, recruiting volunteers, enhancing curriculum, my own personal development, and many other things that ministry requires.

 It pains me to see ministries, churches, and individuals trying to do everything.
-You can do everything, but you can’t do everything well.
+You can do anything, but you can’t do everything, at least not very well.
 Ultimately, it means that you’ll fail at most of it.

 To do ministry well, we MUST understand the principle of opportunity cost.
 What do you think about opportunity cost?